CANADIAN RED CROSS TRAINING PARTNER

 Need a shorter basic first aid course?

-Emergency First Aid is a shorter basic course for students who only need basic first aid, CPR, and AED certification.
+Basic First Aid, formerly Emergency First Aid, is a shorter course for students who only need basic first aid, CPR, and AED certification.

 Building toward Advanced First Aid?